jenna0911/lkm-empathic-pain-connectivity/README.md

-# Does Loving-Kindness Meditation Modulate Empathy Network Connectivity During Anticipation and Observation of Others' Pain?
+# Brain Connectivity During Observed Fear Anticipation and Loneliness Reduction After Meditation Training

 This repository contains a public, reproducible scaffold for a task-based functional connectivity reanalysis of OpenNeuro dataset `ds006243`.